v-fate/office-docs-powershell/skype/skype-ps/skype/Enable-CsMeetingRoom.md

 For example, the user Room 14 would have a SIP address similar to this: Room.14@litwareinc.com.
 If you use this address type then you must also include the SipDomain parameter.

-- EmailAddress: The user's email address (as defined in Active Directory) is used as the SIP address.UserPrincipalName.
-The user's UPN is used as the SIP address.
+- EmailAddress: The user's UPN is used as the SIP address.

 - SamAccountName: The SIP address is the user's SamAccountName (logon name) followed by the SIP domain.
 For example, the user with the SamAccountName room14 will have a SIP address similar to this: room14@litwareinc.com.